TreeGardenDev/FZF_Scripts/README.md

 # FZF_Scripts

 # Collection of some hacky-ass fzf scripts.
 Intended for Sway originally.
 Assume FZF and Ripgrep as Dependencies.
+Still a WIP.

 ## Script list/description: